mcmiro/Laravel8-Vue3-TailwindCSS2/README.md

 Full setup and blank boilerplate for you and me :)

-Clone it, run "npm i" and "composer install", thats it.
+Clone it, run "npm i" and "composer install", rename .env.example in .env and run "php artisan key:generate" thats it.

 ## Author